-We’re getting business in, but I wonder how much more are we leaving on the table.
-We could be out in the field more to drive training with sales reps and managers.
-We’re struggling to put together sales rep training manual into a form that we can actually use to train people with.
-Once that’s built then I have to figure out who should be doing the training, and how to get it done efficiently and cost effectively.
-I’m not sure what the best way is to increase sales efforts by our sales team, and training for our sales people.
+We’re getting business in, but I wonder how much more we leave on the table.
+We could be in the field more to drive training with sales reps and managers.
+We’re struggling to put together a sales rep training manual that we can use to train salespeople to deliver better.
+Then I have to figure out who should be doing the training and how to do it efficiently and effectively.
+I’m not sure the best way to increase our sales efforts and training for our salespeople.

-Thoughts of the Day: Training sales people to maximize their results is a smart place to start when looking at how to maximize your sales team.
-Creating a set of sales materials to conduct and reinforce training will help you be consistent when you’re training existing and new sales reps.
-A good place to start would be assess the needs of various people in the field, as they’re probably not all at the same stage of development.
-Work smarter, not harder – look for tools that already exist on the market and build on them.
+Thoughts of the Day: Training salespeople to deliver better results is an intelligent place to start when looking to maximize your sales team.
+Creating sales materials to conduct and reinforce training will help you be consistent when training existing and new sales reps.
+Good to start to assess the needs of various people in the field, as they’re probably not all at the same stage of development.
+Work smarter, not harder – look for tools already existing on the market and build on them.
 Be sure to measure before and after results to see what produces the best results.

-If you can help your sales people deliver even better results, everybody wins.
-And good sales people like to win.
+If you can help your salespeople deliver better results, everybody wins.
+And good salespeople like to win.

-Keep in mind that most sales people can be impatient, and they want to be engaged with customers, out in the field, making connections, closing deals, etc. Good sales people may find that spending time in the classroom training skills a distraction from their mission of getting more business signed up.
-Keep training to short bursts, and come in prepared – try not to waste any time, get straight to work.
+Most salespeople can be impatient.
+They want to engage with customers, out in the field, make connections, close deals, etc. Good salespeople who deliver better may find spending time in classroom training skills is a distraction from getting more business.
+Keep training to short bursts, and come in prepared – try not to waste any time, and get straight to work.
 Consider supplementing the sales team’s knowledge.
-Ask product experts from around the company to put together presentations on what makes the products or services great.
+Ask product experts around the company to present what makes the products or services great.
 Create a competitive profile to hand out, showing how your company’s offers compare to other organizations.
-Turn to outside sales training experts to help you build and implement your sales training tools.
+Contact outside sales training experts to help you build and implement your sales training tools.

 Get to know your sales force.

-Break them into groups – entry level, average, expert – in both product knowledge and sales skills.
-To help you with the sorting process, look at results that your individual sales people already produce.
+Break them into groups – entry-level, average, expert – in both product knowledge and sales skills.
+To help you with the sorting process, look at the results your salespeople already produce.
 Find out what your experts know how to do that everyone else hasn’t yet figured out.

 For your beginners, start with sales basics: